 The Blondehuset Café is open only on weekends.
 Take a picnic if you visit during the week.
 It will be a highlight of your visit to Norway.

 WHEN YOU GO:

-The Museum Garden is about a 20 minute walk from the cruise ship port (Vaagen), past a city park and pond called Lille Lungehardsvant, up the hill via a street known as Christie’s Gate.
+The Museum Garden is about a 20 minute walk from the cruise ship port (Vaagen), past a city park and pond called Lille Lungehardsvant, and up the hill via a street known as Christie’s Gate.
 As you walk, look for the small garden behind the public library on Stromgaten.

-You’ll need to rent a car, or take public transportation or Uber to reach the Arboretum and Botanical Garden at Milde.
+You’ll need to rent a car or take public transportation or Uber to reach the Arboretum and Botanical Garden at Milde.
 It is open 24 hours a day with free admission.